Logiqx/wsw-results/docs/ukwa/proposal-2/README.md

 ### Proposed Rules

-The following criteria are proposed for legs to be considered valid, where the // operator represents [floor division](https://www.designgurus.io/answers/detail/what-is-floor-division).
+The following criteria are proposed for legs to be considered valid, where the // operator represents [floor division](https://www.designgurus.io/answers/detail/what-is-floor-division), essentially rounding down.

 > 1.1 Windsurfing rounds will count towards the UKWA windsurfing ranking, if both of the following conditions are met:
 >